agra-uni-bremen/libriscv/README.md

 This is a toy project for playing around with Haskell a bit.

+## Tests

+There are currently some minor [doctest][doctest github] tests.
+These can be run using the following command:

+	$ cabal test

 ## License

 This program is free software: you can redistribute it and/or modify it